 Personally, I don’t think they have left it too late to close schools.
 People need to work and school takes care of their children while they do it.
 It’s risky to send the now, probably infected, children to stay at their grandparents.
 With more places closes and more people out of work, then hopefully childcare will not be too much of a problem.
 Self isolating is something we will all have to do eventually, or we’ll be forced to do it.

 Children seem less infected, but you also have to think of the staff that take care of them while they are at school.
 They may have to go home to elderly or vulnerable relatives, or be pregnant or vulnerable themselves.
 Closing schools had to be on the cards sooner or later.

 What happens now?
 Parents find it difficult to cope with school holidays as it is.

-How are we doing with our self isolating plan?
+How are we doing with our lockdown plan?

 I thought we would be okay.
 I mean we spend some holidays, like half term cooped up inside, not venturing out.
 We’ve even spent entire summer holidays with just a few days out.
 We like being home.
 The kids can occupy themselves and even when we restrict screen times there are other things to do.
 The schools are setting up online lessons for the older two.
 I’m not so sure about the younger one yet.
 Education will resume somehow.

 What I didn’t count on was the other adults being cooped up too.
 Graham hates it, he likes to escape as often as can even if it’s just to the shops, or to visit his Mum.
 The older two also like to go out occasionally, just to prevent the cabin fever.
 Even I don’t like being cooped up too long.
 We are all going to drive each other insane.

 What if one of us gets sick?
 We’ve thought of every option and tried to figure out what we would do.
 It’s not easy living in a family with vulnerable people.
 I’m just glad I don’t have elderly relatives to care about too, what a nightmare that will be for some.